 LIBRARY GRANT PROGRAMS

-Public Library Services Grant Program - Coming Back in February!
+Public Library Services Grant Program - Currently on hiatus.

 Find previous annual reports, fact sheets and Five-Year Plans for Library Services & Technology Act funds here.